ztech-wp2/ztechnology.pl/README.md

-## Copyright Notice
+## Copyright Information

-This website and its source code are the intellectual property of the author.
+The content and source code of this website are the intellectual property of the creator.
-All rights are reserved.
-The code is provided for viewing purposes only and may not be copied, reused, modified, or distributed in any form without explicit written permission from the author.
+All rights remain with the author.
+The code is made available solely for reference and must not be copied, altered, reused, or shared in any manner without prior written consent from the author.

-Unauthorized use of this code is strictly prohibited.
+Any unauthorized usage of this code is strictly forbidden.